Arlots/Calculator/README.md

 - *done* Pressing = before entering all of the numbers or an operator could cause problems!

-- Pressing “clear” should wipe out any existing data.
+- **done* Pressing “clear” should wipe out any existing data.
 Make sure the user is really starting fresh after pressing “clear”.

 - Display a snarky error message if the user tries to divide by 0… and don’t let it crash your calculator!